-CBCS services are an ongoing crisis response intended to be rendered for up to 15 days and are designed to provide relief, resolution and intervention through maintaining the member at home/community, de-escalating behavioral health needs, referring for treatment needs, and coordinating with local providers.
-CBCS is a face-to-face, time-limited service provided to a member (and for minors, the member's caregiver) who is experiencing a psychiatric crisis until the crisis is resolved and the member can return to existing services or be linked to alternative behavioral health services.
-As determined by the MCE, CBCS can also be provided to individuals who have experienced a presentation to an emergency department for a reason related to emotional distress.
+CBCS services are an ongoing crisis response intended to be rendered for up to fifteen (15) days and are designed to provide relief, resolution and intervention through maintaining the member at home/community, de-escalating behavioral health needs, referring for treatment needs, and coordinating with local providers.
+CBCS is a face-to-face, time-limited service provided to a member (and for youth, the member's caregiver) who is experiencing a psychiatric crisis until the crisis is resolved and the member can return to existing services or be linked to alternative behavioral health services.
+As determined by the MCO, CBCS can also be provided to individuals who have experienced a presentation to an emergency department for a reason related to emotional distress.

-CBCS services are available 24 hours a day, seven days a week.
+CBCS services are available twenty-four (24) hours a day, seven (7) days a week.
 CBCS services are not intended for and must not replace existing behavioral health services.
-Rather, referrals for services occur directly from MCEs, MCR, BHCC, or CS providers as needed for ongoing follow up and care.
-This level of care involves supporting and collaborating with the member (and for minors, the member's caregiver) to achieve symptom reduction by problem solving and developing useful safety plans that will assist with community tenure.
+Rather, referrals for services occur directly from MCOs, Mobile Crisis Response (MCR), Behavioral Health Crisis Care (BHCC), or crisis stabilization (CS) providers as needed for ongoing follow up and care.
+This level of care involves supporting and collaborating with the member (and for youth, the member's caregiver) to achieve symptom reduction by problem solving and developing useful safety plans that will assist with community tenure.